Secure Key from Quantum Discord: Introduction

 Benefiting from our recently proposed QD witness \cite{wang2023quantum}, we propose a general security framework against collective attack by directly linking the information leakage to our QD witness.
 Following the security proof of our proposed protocol, we go one step deeper to understand the role of QD behind the protocol and answer the question that QD, capturing entanglement as a subset, is in fact the necessary resource in our scenario.
+Therefore, we call our protocol discord-based (DB) QKD.
 Besides the fundamental study of understanding the role of QD in QKD, by employing the photonic phase encoding systems, we experimentally show the advantages of QD at a practical level.
-Based on the essential feature of our QD witness, we can overcome the imperfect qubit-based processes such as imperfect qubit preparation \cite{tamaki2014loss,yin2013measurement,yin2014mismatched}, mismatch detection efficiency \cite{fung2009security,jain2011device,zhang2021security}, after pulse effect \cite{fan2018afterpulse}.
+Based on the essential feature of our QD witness, we can overcome the imperfect qubit-based processes such as imperfect qubit preparation \cite{tamaki2014loss,yin2013measurement,yin2014mismatched}.
 More concisely, in our physical model, we allow uncharacterized qubit preparation and qubit measurement, which is absolutely beyond the assumption of standard BB84 protocol.
 Therefore, our theory significantly reduces the requirements for the real-world devices.
-In other words, that whether the protocol is secure or not is independent on qubit processing, so we also call our protocol qubit-processing-independent (QPI) QKD.
-Another surprising thing, the QD witness shows rotation invariance so that QPI-QKD is tolerable for the misalignment, which suggests a better key rate than standard BB84 protocol.
+Another surprising thing, our QD witness shows rotation invariance so that DB-QKD is tolerable for the misalignment, which suggests a better key rate than standard BB84 protocol.